Cluster Aggregated GAN (CAG): A Cluster-Based Hybrid Model for Appliance Pattern Generation: Experiments

 Table~\ref{tab:gan-quality} shows that CAG attains the best aggregate realism scores of mean error $8.03$, standard deviation error $13.46$, fidelity RMSE $42.6$, period MAE $23.1$, and Feature FID $5.82\times10^{16}$ while simultaneously delivering the largest diversity metrics diversity RMSE $1.34\times10^{2}$, cluster coverage $3.03\times10^{-1}$, and cluster JS $6.57\times10^{-1}$.
 The closest baseline WaveGAN records a mean error of $1.19\times10^{2}$, and none of the alternatives approach CAG on coverage or balance, underscoring the benefit of treating clustering as part of the generator design rather than merely as a preprocessing aid.

 The superior performance of CAG can be directly linked to its cluster aggregation strategy.
-By partitioning intermittent appliance signals into interpretable usage patterns and assigning an independent lightweight GAN to each cluster, the framework avoids the instability that often arises in monolithic adversarial models forced to learn highly multimodal distributions.
+By partitioning intermittent appliance signals into interpretable usage patterns and assigning an independent lightweight GAN to each cluster, as illustrated in Figure~\ref{fig:cluster_generation}, the framework avoids the instability that often arises in monolithic adversarial models forced to learn highly multimodal distributions.
 This localized learning substantially reduces optimization variance and prevents mode collapse, leading to smoother convergence and lower generative bias.
 For continuous devices, the combination of sequence simplification and LSTM based temporal modeling further enhances stability by lowering the effective dimensionality of adversarial training and enabling the model to capture long range dependencies without gradient explosion or vanishing.
-Consequently, the quantitative outcomes in Table~\ref{tab:gan-quality} not only demonstrate higher fidelity but also empirically confirm the theoretical convergence analysis described earlier.
+Consequently, the quantitative outcomes in Table~\ref{tab:gan-quality} not only demonstrate higher fidelity but are also consistent with the improved training stability reported in the convergence analysis of Section~\ref{sec:convergence}.

 The device statistics in Table~\ref{tab:device-model-quality} reinforce this trend.
 CAG captures the majority of realism metrics for continuous appliances such as Desktop, IMac, Server, and Refrigerator while retaining the top diversity indicators for every appliance.
-Isolated baseline wins do appear.
-CNN Base yields the lowest Desktop fidelity RMSE of $7.67$ versus $8.68$ and LSTM GAN tightens the CoffeeMaker standard deviation error to $9.46$ versus $25.2$.
-However, each comes with pronounced penalties elsewhere.
+Isolated baseline wins do appear CNN-Base yields the lowest Desktop fidelity RMSE $7.67$ versus $8.68$ and LSTM-GAN tightens the CoffeeMaker standard deviation error $9.46$ versus $25.2$ but each comes with pronounced penalties elsewhere.
 Desktop mean error rises to $1.31\times10^{1}$ versus $9.61\times10^{-1}$ and CoffeeMaker mean error increases substantially to $4.97\times10^{2}$ versus $3.48\times10^{1}$.
-Consequently, the cluster aggregated routing supplies the best overall balance between realism and pattern coverage.
+Consequently, the cluster aggregated routing supplies the best overall trade-off between realism and pattern coverage.